pnp/sp-dev-fx-webparts/samples/react-search-refiners-renderer/README.md

 The parameters of the registerRenderer function:

- - rendererId: The id of the current renderer.
+ - **rendererId**: The id of the current renderer.
 Used to idententify which renderer the user has selected.
 Typically 'this.componentId'.
- - rendererName: The displayName of the renderer in the react-search-refiners webpart property panel.
+ - **rendererName**: The displayName of the renderer in the react-search-refiners webpart property panel.
- - rendererIcon: The office-ui-fabric-react icon that should be displayed in the property pane of the webpart.
+ - **rendererIcon**: The office-ui-fabric-react icon that should be displayed in the property pane of the webpart.
- - callback:  The callback function that is used to render the webpart.
+ - **callback**:  The callback function that is used to render the webpart.
 This will be called when the renderer is selected and new data is available.
- - customFields: Optional names of custom fields that may be used for templating in the renderer.
+ - **customFields**: Optional names of custom fields that may be used for templating in the renderer.

  <p align="center"><img width="300px" src="./img/renderervariables.png"/><p>

 ### Templating
 By registering a field-name in the 'customFields' value, you may expose them to the user, letting them choose which fields should be displayed in different places in your renderer.
-In the bundled example, a subheader is passed along as a template field, and shoud
+In the bundled example, a subheader is passed along as a template field.
+The dropdown selection that the user can chose elements from are the elements selected for fetching by the search webpart.

 <p align="center">
   <img src="./img/coderenderertemplate.gif"/>